trilader/logcheck-rules/README.md

 For dovecot the rules also filter most of the pre-auth idle noise and timeouts.

 For spampd the rules filter out messages being inspected, accepted, rejected or flagged.
 The spampd filters are a more or less filter suite for it as logcheck (on Debian systems at least) has no filters for spampd at all.

+For postfix the rules are just a single rule for now.
+This single rule ignores people trying to SASL authentication with the password "password".